Ames National Laboratory: 1940s

 Ames Laboratory was formally established in 1947 by the United States Atomic Energy Commission as a result of the Ames Project's success.

 1950s

 During the 1950s the Lab's growing reputation for its work with rare-earth metals rapidly increased its workload.
 As the country explored the uses of nuclear power, lab scientists studied nuclear fuels and structural materials for nuclear reactors.
 Processes developed at Ames Laboratory resulted in the production of the purest rare-earth metals in the world while at the same time greatly reducing their price.
 In most cases, Lab facilities served as models for large-scale production of rare-earth metals.
-Lab scientists took advantage of Iowa State University's synchrotron to pursue medium-energy physics research.
 Analytical chemistry efforts expanded to keep up with the need to analyze new materials.

 Other key accomplishments from the 1950s included: